Minimal targets for dilaton direct detection: Cosmological Relic Abundance

 \subsubsection{Low energy coupling to photons $d^{(1)}_e$}

-The blue-to-red lines in \cref{fig:alpha_e} show the values of the coupling $d_e^{(1)}$ for which the relic abundance of $\phi$ constitutes the totality of the cosmological dark matter when $d^{(1)}_{\LQCD} = d^{(1)}_{m_e} = 0$ at laboratory energies.
+The blue-to-red lines in \cref{fig:alpha_e} show the values of the coupling $d_e^{(1)}$ for which the relic abundance of $\phi$ constitutes the totality of the cosmological dark matter when $d^{(1)}_{\LQCD} = d^{(1)}_{m_e} = 0$ at laboratory energies, and vanishing couplings to exotic quarks and leptons.
 This is the most straightforward case, because the dominant contribution to the SM pressure proportional to $\alpha_\text{EM}$ is simply accounted for through the number of fermionic relativistic charged species weighted by their charge $g_C$ (\cref{eq:number_charged_species}).
 To the left of $m_\phi \simeq H_\text{RH}$, the effective initial misalignment angle is independent of the mass and has a mild (logarithmic) dependence on $H_\text{RH}$ \cref{eq:misalignment_gauge_coupling}, such that the total DM abundance is obtained for $d^{(1)}_e\propto m_\phi^{-1/4}$, per \cref{eq:misalignment_definition}.
 To the right, the coupling necessary to produce a dark matter abundance of $\phi$ scales as $d^{(1)}_e\propto m_\phi$, illustrating the fact that scalars with masses larger than the Hubble rate at reheating decouple.